 Making the Trump

 Beginning with the player to the left of the dealer, each player passes or accepts the turn-up as trump.
 An opponent of the dealer accepts by saying "I order it up."
 The partner of the dealer accepts by saying, "I assist."
-The dealer accepts by making his discard, called "taking it up."
+The dealer accepts by making their discard, called "taking it up."

 The dealer signifies refusal of the turn-up by removing the card from the top and placing it (face up) partially underneath the pack; this is called "turning it down."